baj12/2017_master_internship/Archives/labmeeting/0310_meeting.md

 ## Task 01 :
 - Showing the phylogenetic distribution of Oskar in insect orders
-- We also want to see if the evolution of oskar is in the same thant the evolution of insect orders
+- We also want to see if the evolution of oskar is in the same than the evolution of insect orders

 ### Sub-task 01: Update our data